Dr Kristin Finn

 Biography

-Prior to joining the University of Plymouth as a Lecturer in 2010, I gained 10 years’ experience as a socioeconomic consultant (cultural lead) and project manager.
-During this time I designed, won and managed large scale research studies for national, regional and local government departments and think tanks, as well as private sector businesses.
-This work has informed project and programme evaluations, visitor / audience studies, business plans and strategies in the fields of economic development, tourism, creative and events industries, as well as the third sector.
-My industry experience heavily informs my teaching contribution and as such, areas of professional interest and research activity include crowd safety planning and risk analysis, employability skills development, research methodologies for business management and strategic business development.
+Prior to joining the University of Plymouth as a Lecturer in 2010, I gained over 10 years’ experience as a socioeconomic consultant (cultural lead) and project manager.
+During this time I designed, won and managed large scale research studies for national, regional and local government departments and think tanks, such as the Commission for Rural Communities, NW Regional Development Agency, Arts Council SW, Lincolnshire County Council, Devon County Council, and Devon Economic Partnership, as well as third sector organisations such as RNIB.
+This work informed project evaluations, visitor and audience studies, business plans and strategies in the fields of economic and skills development, tourism, creative and events industries, as well as the third sector.

 Qualifications